dojo/docs/dijit/form/Button.rst

     <button id="buttonNode" />

-As usual you can create the button widget using th dojoType attribute
+As usual you can create the button widget declaratively using the dojoType attribute

 .. cv-compound::